John A. Cameron: Biography

-In 1865, he remarried and built a new residence at Fairfield at Summerstown, on property formerly owned by John Cameron, a distant relative.
+In 1865, he remarried and built a new residence at Fairfield at Summerstown, on property formerly owned by politician John Cameron, a distant relative.
 In 1873, he had his first wife's body exhumed to disprove rumours of foul play in her death.
 Cameron frittered away his fortune and, around 1886, he returned to the scene of his former windfall in British Columbia.
 He died penniless in Barkerville in 1888.